sky2park/ostinato/docs/README.en.md

 A custom 40% ortholinear mechanical keyboard designed from the ground up.

-Ostinato is a compact 45-key ortholinear keyboard featuring a custom PCB, aluminum case, gasket-mounted plate, rotary encoder, RGB status indicators, and hybrid USB/Bluetooth connectivity.
+Ostinato is a custom 45-key ortholinear keyboard featuring a custom PCB, aluminum case, gasket-mounted plate, rotary encoder, RGB status indicators, and USB connectivity with Bluetooth wireless output when powered via USB.

 The project includes the complete hardware and firmware design, from the PCB and case to the QMK/Vial firmware and ESP32-C3 Bluetooth controller.